slowernews/wisdom-tldr/chapters/introduction.md

 ### How to improve reality?

 Act, be patient and break long term goals into smaller ones so you can enjoy the journey.
 We derive our true sense of fulfillment from constantly pursuing a life of «uncomfortability».
+For that you need autonomy.

 > *'We have the idea that comfort brings happiness.
 Happiness comes from not having fear.'*